5 Quick Tips for Better Water Quality at Home

 Of course, fitting your faucets with a home water filtration system is the ideal solution.
 Many companies provide a wide range of affordable filters that are easy to install.
 Having a reliable water source also means that you won’t have to spend money on bottled water, which is great for your wallet and the environment.

-Aside from eliminating harmful contaminants, a filter can also reduce the likelihood of plumbing issues.
+Aside from eliminating harmful contaminants, a water filter can also reduce the likelihood of plumbing issues.
 This is because it gets rid of the minerals and heavy metals that often cause corrosion.
 Your hot-water heaters and other water-using appliances will also last longer, further offsetting the cost of installation.

 Pick up a Filter Bottle